baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 #### Five German traffic signs found on the web

-Here are seven German traffic sign images that I found on the web with minor cropped:
+Here are seven German traffic sign images that I found on the web with some cropped:

 : ![alt text][image4]